-Bulamu representatives should never solicit or accept gifts that might appear to undermine objective in treating those with whom we do business, with the exception of small gifts or promotional items of nominal value.
+Bulamu representatives should never solicit or accept gifts that might appear to undermine objectives in treating those with whom we do business, with the exception of small gifts or promotional items of nominal value.
 Whenever possible, a gift should be shared with the other members of your group, team, or department.

 Equal Opportunity and Diversity

-Bulamu is committed to equal opportunities for all persons, without regard to race, color, religion, gender, national origin, sexual orientation, marital status, age or disability.
+Bulamu Healthcare is committed to equal opportunities for all persons, without regard to race, color, religion, gender, national origin, sexual orientation, marital status, age or disability.
 We provide a positive working environment in which everyone may grow, contribute, and participate free from discrimination or favoritism.
 We are committed to fair and lawful policies in recruiting, hiring, evaluating, training, and recognition of our associates.
 Each of us is responsible for fostering a positive work environment and treating each other fairly in all circumstances.